wolf-plugins/wolf-shaper/README.md

 ![Wolf Shaper](https://raw.githubusercontent.com/pdesaulniers/spoonie-waveshaper/master/plugins/WaveShaper/Screenshot.png)

-Free, cross-platform distortion plugin with a spline-based graph.
-Can be built as an LV2, DSSI or VST plugin and as a standalone Jack application.
+Wolf Shaper is a waveshaping distortion plugin with a spline-based graph.
+It can be built as an LV2, DSSI or VST plugin and as a standalone Jack application.

 You might want to check the issues on GitHub before using the plugin :)